 International Students and Scholars Office

 Many postdoctoral researchers at the College of Medicine are foreign nationals.
-Alexia Pakiela serves as manager of the international students and scholars office (ISSO), and is available to help postdoctoral researchers regarding visas and immigration status.
-The ISSO is located in Room 1201 of the Belfer building; 718.430.2850 or alexia.pakiela@einsteinmed.org.
+Alexia Pakiela serves as manager of The Office of International Services (OIS), and is available to help postdoctoral researchers regarding visas and immigration status.
+The ISSO is located in Room 1201 of the Belfer building; 718.430.2850 or alexia.pakiela@einsteinmed.edu.

 Stipend Levels for Research Fellows